 1 The median effluent EMC requirements may also be considered on a total load basis for SCMs that reduce runoff volume.
 Divide the performance standard by [100% – (% of runoff reduced)] to determine the corresponding load-based standards.

-2 Primary SCMs comply with the above standards as demonstrated through research studies.
+2 Tests of SCMs designated as “Primary SCMs” meet the above standards as demonstrated through research studies.
 Proposed new stormwater technologies shall be held to this same standard.

-Figure B-1: Required TSS Performance Standard for Primary SCMs
+Figure B-1: Required TSS Performance Standard for Studies of Primary SCMs